John Arnold (watchmaker): First "Watch Machines"

 Arnold's approach to precision timekeeping was completely different from that of Harrison, whose technical ethos was rooted in seventeenth- and early eighteenth-century theory and practice.
 Arnold knew that as the balance and balance spring control the timekeeping in a portable watch.
 He only needed to find a way of giving the balance a consistent impulse with minimal interference from the wheel work, together with an effective temperature compensation.
 After making some experimental machines, he produced what could be regarded as a production model to the Board of Longitude in March 1771.

 This machine was completely different from Harrison's watch.
 It was a mahogany box of approximately 6 × 6 × 3 inch that housed a movement that, though relatively simple, was close to the same size as Harrison's, with a balance of a similar diameter.
 The radical difference, however, was a newly designed escapement that featured a horizontally placed pivoted detent that allowed the balance to vibrate freely, except when impulsed by the escape wheel.
 The spiral balance spring also had a temperature compensation device similar to those in Arnold's watches and based on Harrison's bimetallic strip of brass and steel.
 Arnold proposed manufacture of these timekeepers at 60 guineas each.

 Three of these timekeepers travelled with the explorers James Cook and Captain Furneaux during their second voyage to the southern Pacific Ocean from 1772 to 1775.
 Cook also had Kendall's first timekeeper on board as well as one of Arnold's.
 Whereas Kendall's performed very well and kept excellent time during the voyage, only one of Arnold's was still running on their return to England in 1775.
 The performance of these clocks was recorded in the logbooks of astronomers William Wales and William Bayly who were assessing their suitability for measuring longitude.
+Additionally, the log of the HMS Providence (1791) by Captain William Robert Broughton mentions "Arnold's box time-piece keeps so uncertain a rate as to render it useless."
+Broughton claimed that the time piece gained 0".419 per day on 10 April 1797.
+Several months later, on 21 October 1797, the time piece had degraded in effectiveness and was losing 9".800 per day.

 During this period, Arnold also made at least one precision pocket watch: a miniature version of the larger marine timekeepers.

 This surviving watch dates from around 1769–1770 and is signed Arnold No. 1 Invenit et Fecit (Latin for 'invented and made').
 The movement, which indicates centre seconds, has a steel balance with a bimetallic temperature compensation strip that acts on the flat balance spring.
 Though now altered, the original escapement was Arnold's horizontal pivoted detent as fitted to the larger timekeepers, which was, it seems, not entirely successful and needed improvements.